elixir-desktop/deployment/README.md

 1. Add a new release to your project configuration that includes the `&Desktop.Deployment.generate_installer/1` steps
 2. Add the `package: package()` configuration with your app packaging information.
 If you don't provide these, default values will be used.
-3. Run `mix deployment` to generate the installer for your current OS
+3. Run `mix desktop.installer` to generate the installer for your current OS

 ```elixir
   def project do